xqyww123/Isa-Mini/doc/Readme.md

 A streamlined, Unix-pipeline-based shell for Isabelle's proof system, optimized for integration between Isabelle and machine learning systems.
 This shell offers a minimal language and abstraction layer that eliminates human-oriented complexities in Isabelle, making it particularly suitable for AI agents.

-> This project is currently in the proposal stage.
+> The development currently works in progress.
 We welcome suggestions, feature requests, and concerns through GitHub issues.

 ## Key Features